 At this time there is no entrant limit on the full or half cat.
 However if it looks like it might tilt to heavily in one direction entry will be closed.

 There are a couple of favorable points to this challenging yet entertaining run: (1) Shade.
 The course is almost entirely covered with luscious tree foliage.
 (2) Streams. there are several stream crossings where you can twinkle your toes in cool "beer commercial" type of mountain water and cool down.
 If we don't have a lot of rain and it's a hot summer the streams will wither up and dry and will tease you with the thought of what they once were.
+When it's hot its usually really hot.
+It's puke your guts our type of heat where you want to lay down but that feels worse if you do.
 If it rains hard during the race then the trail becomes a major water way and it's... hello, where did I put my goggles.

 Since this is an out and back on an established trail and has been permanently blazed with light blue blazes on a fair number of trees.
 The trail will not be marked with the customary engineering ribbons or chalk.
 No trail maps or orienteering seminars will be conducted.
 Simply follow the runner in front of you.
 This should work as long as they don't get lost or take a wrong turn.